< Back to Oral History project: Women Food Journalists

-Toni Tipton-Martin, born in 1959, grew up in Los Angeles, California, the child of parents who immigrated there from Louisiana and Texas.
-In high school, Tipton-Martin was encouraged by her journalism teacher, and she wrote for her school newspaper.
+Toni Tipton-Martin, born in 1959, grew up in Los Angeles, California, the child of parents who immigrated from Louisiana and Texas.
+In high school, Tipton-Martin’s journalism teacher encouraged her, and she wrote for her school newspaper.
 She originally wanted to major in French and move abroad, but her family wanted her to stay near their California home.
-Instead, Tipton-Martin studied journalism at the University of Southern California.
+Tipton-Martin studied journalism at the University of Southern California.

 William Farr, a journalist and USC professor, encouraged Tipton-Martin to intern at a local newspaper.
-She applied to The Wave and got a part-time job.
-Tipton-Martin was assigned the food pages.
-She was named food editor during her senior year of college.
-After she graduated from USC in 1981, she applied for a position as a food writer at The Los Angeles Times and was accepted.
+She applied to The Wave and landed a part-time job.
+Tipton-Martin was assigned the food pages and named food editor during her senior year of college.
+After she graduated from USC in 1981, she began a position as a food writer at The Los Angeles Times.

 Ms. Tipton-Martin’s interview resides in the SFA oral history archive.
 This oral history has been embargoed until 12/31/2021.